aleksanderkoder/OzonAlerts/README.md

 ``` <script type="text/javascript" src="OzonAlerts/OzonAlerts.js"></script>```

-The necessary CSS-file (**OzonAlerts.css**) will be automatically injected into your HTML via the Javascript file.
+The necessary CSS-file (**OzonAlerts.css**) will be automatically injected into your HTML via the Javascript file mentioned above.

 OzonAlerts.js is now ready!